armory/documentation/_spinnaker_install_admin_guides/add-aws-account.md

 * The Managing Account Role (Source/Master Role) should be able to assume each of the Managed Account Roles (Target Roles).
 This requires two things:
   * The Managing Account Role needs a permission string for each Managed Account it needs to be able to assume.  _It may be helpful to think of this as an outbound permission._
   * Each Managed Account needs to have a trust relationship with the Managing Account User or Role to allow the Managing Account User or Role to assume it.  _It may be helpful to think of this as an inbound permission._

+In addition, if you are deploying EC2 instances with AWS, you will need to provide an IAM role for each instance.
+If you do not specify a role, Spinnaker will attempt to use a role called `BaseIAMRole`.
+So you should create a BaseIAMRole (potentially with no permissions).

 ## Prerequisites